Set Current Location

 A much-welcomed addition to the cultural weave of this city, the Muriel Kauffman Theater is located inside the Kauffman Center for the Performing Arts.
 Promising to be a venue that presents an impressive variety of artists and events, this theater is definitely a venue to visit for those who really wish to know intimately the liveliness of Kansas City.
 Named after a local leader, this theater is a proscenium venue, with a capacity of 1,800 seats.
 Appointed with the latest in technology, this theater can make an audience experience quite memorable.

 Cradled in the arms of three major thoroughfares, this 18,000 seat center located downtown is one of the most popular spots to see a show in KC.
 After it was constructed, Elton John inaugurated the arena with a sold-out concert on October 13th, 2007.
 Since then, the Sprint Center has continued to host not just concerts, but sports events, Disney on Ice, professional bull riding and even Cirque du Soleil.
 The center's very own, 'College Basketball Experience' is another highlight.
 This is the NCAA version of the basketball hall of fame at the collegiate level and it features two-floors of college basketball memorabilia as well as exhibits about its history.
-For more information, check their website for a calendar of events and ticketing information.

 The Todd Bolender Center for Dance & Creativity is the home of Kansas City Ballet, housed in the former Union Station Power House in downtown, just a few meters from the Kansas City Amtrak station.
 Completed in the late summer of 2011, this structure underwent quite an extensive remodeling to be converted into a first-rate performance venue, and the home of some of the staff of the Kansas City Ballet.
 The transformation of the building was the ingenuity of the BNIM architectural firm, and the approximately 65,000 square feet (6,000 square meters) of space has been redone to include dance studios and a Studio Theater with a capacity of 180, as well as other facilities of the Kansas City Ballet.